PisterLab/micromissiles-unity/docs/Simulation_Configuration.md

-# Simulation Configuration Guide
+# Simulation Configuration

-In this guide, we will explore the different types of configuration files used in the simulation and how to modify them to customize your simulation scenarios.
+This guide describes the different types of configuration files used in the simulation and explains how to modify them to customize the simulation scenarios.

 ## Introduction